NovichenkoYura/MyPortfolio/README.md

 <p> Note editor app allows to create list of the notes.
-There are opportunity to edit notes, filter by date and name and search by name.
+There are opportunity to edit notes, filter by date and name and search by title.
 </p>

 <h4>Libs & technologies</h4>